Malaysia Data Privacy Laws: PDPA 2010 Compliance Guide (2026)

 The PDPA defines sensitive personal data as data relating to the physical or mental health of a data subject, political opinions, religious beliefs or other beliefs of a similar nature, the commission of any offence, or any other personal data determined by the Minister.

-The 2024 amendments explicitly added biometric data to the definition of sensitive personal data.
-This includes fingerprints, facial recognition data, voice patterns, retinal scans, and any other biometric identifiers.
-Organizations processing biometric data must obtain explicit consent and apply higher security standards than those required for ordinary personal data.
+The 2024 Amendment explicitly added biometric data to the definition of sensitive personal data, effective 1 April 2025.
+This includes fingerprints, facial recognition data, voice patterns, retinal scans, and other biometric identifiers.
+Organizations processing biometric data must obtain explicit consent and apply the higher security standards required for sensitive personal data.

 Processing sensitive personal data requires explicit consent from the data subject.
-The threshold for "explicit consent" is higher than ordinary consent, requiring a clear, affirmative act that specifically addresses the processing of sensitive categories of data.
+The threshold for explicit consent is higher than ordinary consent, requiring a clear and affirmative act that specifically addresses the processing of sensitive categories of data.

 Mandatory Data Breach Notification